-Former Trump Director of National Intelligence John Ratcliffe said last week he believes that Durham may be building a criminal conspiracy case involving various firms associated with perpetuating the discredited collusion narrative including a Democrat-aligned law firm, Perkins Coie.
+Former Trump Director of National Intelligence John Ratcliffe said last week he that Durham may be building a criminal conspiracy case involving various firms associated with perpetuating the discredited collusion narrative including a Democrat-aligned law firm, Perkins Coie.

 In an interview with Fox News’ Maria Bartiromo, Ratcliffe, a former U.S. Representative from Texas who left Congress to serve as DNI during the latter portion of Trump’s term, pointed a finger at House Intelligence Committee Chairman Adam Schiff (D-Calif.) as well as the entire Perkins Coie law firm, the latter of which could eventually be indicted by special counsel John Durham, he said.

 “This was a coordinated effort to mislead the American people” using “politicized intelligence,” the former DNI continued, regarding the downplaying of the laptop findings that included a statement from more than 50 currently serving and former U.S. intelligence community officials claiming that the info on the computer was likely “Russian disinformation.”

 “Adam Schiff claiming that this was Russian disinformation and then it being peddled by Big Tech and former Obama national security officials who all signed on to, again, in the weeks leading up to 2020, to influence the outcome of the election,” he said.
 “I think they were successful in doing so.”